 “Hey, I was just analyzing the situation.”
 His turn to sound defensive.

 “Flower bracelets?”
-Jacky asks, wrinkling his face.
+Jacky asked, wrinkling his face.

 “How are we going to preserve the flowers for the whole day though?”
-Jacky asks finally, looking up from the paper.
+Jacky asked finally, looking up from the paper.
 “I thought you weren’t all for that last time.
 Don’t tell me we’re using chemicals for that purpose because that stuff’s going to cause their health just for a day of fun.
 And I’ll bet it doesn’t smell nice either.”

-“It’s going to be sealed and wrapped in other materials so the scent would reach the air but the other parts will be protected for a full day.”
+“It’s going to be sealed and wrapped in other materials so the scent would reach the air, but the other parts will be protected for a full day.”

-“Um…” Kenny hesitates.
+“Um…” Kenny hesitated.